 - The music from the fight with the giant Baby Bowser at the end of Yoshi's Island.
 TerraZero0 brings us a rockin' remaster.
+The music that plays after defeating him wraps up an intense fight with a short yet triumphant victory tune.

 - Big Boss battle.
 Just feel the tingle shoot up your spine when the rock organ kicks in at 0:29.